rjdw/Gitter_Committer/README.md

    - set the API key, `export OPENAI_API_KEY=your-key-here`
    - or use an .env file
 7. Run code with `python src/gittercommitter.py (--staged)`
+8. `pip install -e .` for editable mode installation of `gcpc` and other CLI tools for dev.

 ## Trying to beat